 - Pasta–Any small pasta will work here, whether ditalini, orzo, or pastina.
 Substitute gluten-free pasta to make the soup suitable for gluten-free diets.

 - Pesto–Use your favorite homemade or store-bought pesto to really elevate the soup.
-We love it with classic Genovese pesto or carrot top pesto, but you could also try mint or kale pesto.
+We love it with classic Genovese pesto.

 - Cook the vegetables.
 Sauté the onion, carrot, celery, and potato in the oil until softened.
 Add the garlic and zucchini and cook for 2 minutes.